 In the two weeks leading up to his visit, border control at Macau was chaotic.
-More than a dozen citizens from Hong Kong were denied entry by Macau immigration on the grounds that they posed a security threat to the city.
-The citizens included an independent filmmaker, a LGBT activist and even a travel writer, which has led many to question whether the Hong Kong government has a broad black list, which it shares with Macau authorities and Chinese authorities.
+More than a dozen citizens from Hong Kong were denied entry by Macau immigration because they posed a security threat to the city.
+The citizens included an independent filmmaker, an LGBT activist and even a travel writer, which has led many to question whether the Hong Kong government has a broad blacklist, which it shares with Macau authorities and Chinese authorities.

 Both Macau and Hong Kong are special administrative regions of China, yet they do not form part of mainland China.
 They have their own distinct, borders, government, currency, police force, and even languages.

 Premier Li Keqiang was in Macau along with a host of leaders from Portuguese-speaking countries in Africa and South America for a high profile trade conference that aims to chart a new course for the world’s most cash-rich casino-city.
 Nine of the barred Hong Kong citizens were activists who planned to protest during the Chinese premier's visit against an election framework imposed onto Hong Kong by a Chinese body.
 While it is not unusual to see protesters blocked at the border before a planned event, some of the Hong Kong citizens were denied entry into Macau because they were former activists or registered members of student groups.
 A number of them have shared their stories on Facebook.

 Fred Lam, a travel book writer, who was politically active in a preservation movement back in 2008, was surprised to see himself accused of posing a security threat at the Macau border on October 5.
 He was invited to Macau by a school to give a talk about his travel experience.

 Roddy Shaw, an LGBT activist, was also blocked from entering Macau in October.
 He was worried that the political labelling would affect him from entering China and other Asian countries: